Remember the time in PC gaming when factors such as polygon counts and textures were the next big thing?

-Believe it or not, a PC that could handle these 2 thing used to be considered a PC from the future.
-However, these benchmarks were short lived, and as gaming progressed in that era, these were pushed to their limits, and they were soon out of the game.

-As the technology progressed, developers started finding more ways to make games look better and more photorealistic than they used to.

-One of the key components that helped the developer achieve the photorealism was the lighting in the games, and how they use it.
-However, achieving photorealism through proper, realistic lighting was not an easy task.
-As a matter of fact, rendering character shadows was a much easier task, and that too in real time.

-But having every single pixel on the image be a subject of natural light was not an easy thing.

-Text at second visit | Believe it or not, a PC that could handle these 2 thing used to be considered a PC from the future.
-However, these benchmarks were short lived, and as gaming progressed in that era, these were pushed to their limits, and they were soon out of the game.
+Believe it or not, a PC that could handle these 2 things used to be considered a PC from the future.
+However, these benchmarks were short-lived, and as gaming progressed in that era, these were pushed to their limits, and they were soon out of the game.

 As the technology progressed, developers started finding more ways to make games look better and more photorealistic than they used to.

 One of the key components that helped the developer achieve the photorealism was the lighting in the games, and how they use it.
 However, achieving photorealism through proper, realistic lighting was not an easy task.
 As a matter of fact, rendering character shadows was a much easier task, and that too in real time.

 But having every single pixel on the image be a subject of natural light was not an easy thing.